Kiran7007/Interview-Preparation/docs/android.md

 Interview Answer:
 > The Android platform takes advantage of the Linux user-based protection to identify and isolate app resources called sandbox.
 ---
 ## What are the permission protection levels in Android?
 * **Normal** - A lower-risk permission that gives requesting applications access to isolated application-level features, with minimal risk to other applications, the system, or the user.
 The system automatically grants this type of permission to a requesting application at installation, without asking for the user's explicit approval.
 * **Dangerous** - A higher-risk permission.
 Any dangerous permissions requested by an application may be displayed to the user and require confirmation before proceeding, or some other approach may be taken to avoid the user automatically allowing the use of such facilities.
 * **Signature** - A permission that the system grants only if the requesting application is signed with the same certificate as the application that declared the permission.
 If the certificates match, the system automatically grants the permission without notifying the user or asking for the user's explicit approval.
-* **SignatureOrSystem** - A permission that the system grants only to applications that are in the Android system image or that are signed with the same certificate as the application that declared the permission.</br>
+* **SignatureOrSystem** - A permission that the system grants only to applications that are in the Android system image or that are signed with the same certificate as the application that declared the permission.<br>

 Interview Answer:
 > **Normal** - A lower-risk permission that gives requesting applications access to isolated application-level features, with minimal risk to other applications, the system, or the user.
 ---
 ## Uses permission vs Permission
 - `<uses-permission>` in the manifest requests an app capability.
 - A runtime permission is requested from the user for dangerous permissions.
 - Declare the permission, check its current state, request it when needed, and handle denial.